codemonger-io/flechasdb-benchmark/README.md

 Benchmark for [`flechasdb`](https://github.com/codemonger-io/flechasdb).

 `flechasdb` is the core library of the FlechasDB system which provides a lightweight vector database.
-This benchmark evaluates [`flechasdb`](https://github.com/codemonger-io/flechasdb) with the well-known [SIFT 1M](http://corpus-texmex.irisa.fr/) dataset which is used in [this article](https://www.pinecone.io/learn/series/faiss/product-quantization/).
+This benchmark evaluates [`flechasdb`](https://github.com/codemonger-io/flechasdb) with the publicly available [SIFT 1M](http://corpus-texmex.irisa.fr/) dataset which is used in [this article](https://www.pinecone.io/learn/series/faiss/product-quantization/).
 It measures the following:
 - One-shot time to build a database from `sift/sift_base.fvecs`
     - Number of vectors: 1,000,000